-- the process of identifying and reaching the target audience at each show
+- the process of identifying and reaching the target audience at each show.

-- executing and measuring success, including contribution to revenue
+- executing and measuring success, including contribution to revenue.

 Refocusing the exhibit function

-- the ratio of cost to return
+- the ratio of cost to return.

-- effective drawing power
+- effective experiences.

-- the educational value of the initiatives
+- the educational value of the program: how were key messages presented to engage the HCPs.

 - measure the success of the exhibit program